mfkiwl/raisin64-docs/_sources/tools.rst

    The current Raisin64 GNU Assembler port only constructs the 64-bit version of the instruction set.
 While the linker, disassembler, and other infrastructure tools should support the smaller instruction words (with some testing done to that effect), the assembler will require significant work outside the scope of the present semester.

-The software architecture of the template was noted for it's reasonable size (ISA definitions and assembler were in the many-hundred-line range instead of the tens-of-thousands range for MIPS and X86), the Raisin64 is quite dissimilar being 64-bit with an entirely different instruction scheme.
+The software architecture of the template was noted for it's reasonable size (ISA definitions and assembler were in the many-hundred-line range instead of the tens-of-thousands range for MIPS and x86), the Raisin64 is quite dissimilar being 64-bit with an entirely different instruction scheme.
 The `actual assembler core <https://github.com/ChrisPVille/raisin64-binutils/blob/raisin64/gas/config/tc-raisin64.c>`_ was largely rewritten in what became a deep exploration of the binutils architecture.

 Assembler
 ---------

-Being a port of binutils, the Raisin64 assembler should be familiar and comfortable to use for an assembly language programmer supporting the full set of `GNU As <https://sourceware.org/binutils/docs/as/index.html>`_ features.
-An effort was made to support MIPS-like syntax with ``$r0`` or ``$zero`` style register numbering and a ``opcode $dest, $src1, $src2`` format.
+Being a port of binutils, the Raisin64 assembler should be familiar to an assembly language programmer, supporting the full set of `GNU As <https://sourceware.org/binutils/docs/as/index.html>`_ features.
+An effort was made to support MIPS-like syntax with ``$r0`` or ``$zero`` style register numbering and a ``opcode $dest, $src1, $src2`` instruction format.

 **Named Registers:**